Sahedeva/doughnutsrock/w07/d05/README.md

 #### Requirements

 - Implement a jQuery AJAX client for a simple REST service
-- Build an application that uses AJAX to update a client
+- Add new data to an existing API resource from your client
-- Update an existing API resource from your client with new data
+- Bonus: Build an application that uses AJAX to update a client
-- Destroy an existing API resource from your client
+- Bonus: Destroy an existing API resource from your client

 #### Deliverable